O'Hara Group

 Export to PDF/Word

-The rendered diagram is a vector graphic (SVN) generated dynamically in the browser using Javascript.
+The rendered diagram is a vector graphic (SVG) generated dynamically in the browser using Javascript.

 For this reason, it is not possible to include diagrams when exporting with Export to PDF or Export to Word, as these static export formats are generated on the Confluence server.